 This study employs a quantitative approach, utilizing secondary data sourced from annual financial reports and official banking statements for the years 2021-2023.
 The primary variables analyzed include Financial Technology (Fintech), Operational Efficiency, Fixed Assets, and Financial Performance.
 Fintech, defined as technological innovations in financial services such as digital transactions and online payments, plays a critical role in enhancing transaction efficiency and expanding financial accessibility (Lestari et al., 2021).
 In this research, fintech is measured by the number of digital banking users and the volume of transactions conducted via mobile or internet banking.
 Operational efficiency is assessed through the Cost-to-Income Ratio (CIR), which indicates a bank's ability to manage resources effectively and reduce operational costs while increasing profitability (Doran et al., 2022).
 Financial performance, as a dependent variable, is gauged using the Return on Assets (ROA), which measures a bank’s profitability relative to its total assets (Phan et al., 2019).

 The moderating role of Fixed Assets is crucial in supporting operational capabilities, particularly in terms of infrastructure investment such as IT equipment and ATMs.
 Fixed assets contribute to the bank’s digital transformation and enhance service quality (Imamah & Ayu Safira, 2021).
 This research examines how these factors influence financial performance, providing insights into the strategic integration of technology and operational practices in banking.
-The data required for this study is drawn from comprehensive financial statements published by the banks, as well as reports from the Financial Services Authority (OJK) and Bank Indonesia (Lestari et al., 2021; Doran et al., 2022; Imamah & Ayu Safira, 2021.
+The data required for this study is drawn from comprehensive financial statements published by the banks, as well as reports from the Financial Services Authority (OJK) and Bank Indonesia (Lestari et al., 2021; Doran et al., 2022; Imamah & Ayu Safira, 2021).

 2.4 Data Analysis and Hypothesis Testing Techniques